devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 ### Section 2: Firearms Mortality (Shiny Dashboard)

 Section 2 explores changes in the crude firearm mortality, law strength and unemployment rates across the United States over time.
 This section is housed in a Shiny Dashboard to enable users to toggle between different variables and years.
-This section pulls data from the **Dataset 2: CDC Firearm Mortality Data**, **Dataset 3: Gun Law Strength and State Scoring**, and **Dataset 5: Unemployment data** sources.
+This section pulls data from the **Dataset 2: CDC Firearm Mortality Data**, **Dataset 3: Gun Law Strength and State Scoring**, **Dataset 5: Unemployment data**, and **Dataset 6: U.S. Chronic Disease Indicators (CDI)** sources.

 The source code for the Shiny dashboard is available to review [online](https://zanis-shiny.shinyapps.io/shiny_states/).